rust-stuco/lectures/week5/slides.md

 ---

-# What else uses `!`?
+# What else is `!`?

 * `panic!`
 * `break`
 * `continue`
-* Everything that doesn't return a value -- typically control flow related
+* Everything that doesn't return a value - typically related to control flow
     * `print!` and `assert!` return `()`, so they don't use `!`

 ---